sumitscript/ViralWhisper/README.md

 # 🐦 ViralWhisper — Let Your Project Speak!

-**AI-powered social engagement tool for solo builders and indie hackers**
+**AI-powered social engagement tool for solo builders and indie hackers.**

 ---